IssaihPerez/Capstone-2025/index.md

 ***Software Engineering and Databases:***
 Throughout my academic terms, I’ve developed a variety of software programs, some database driven and others standalone.
-One notable project involved creating a "Top 5 Destinations" list for various U.S. states, which featured clickable links directing users to travel agencies that could assist in booking trips to their chosen locations.
+One notable project involved creating a Top 5 Destinations list for various U.S. states, which featured clickable links directing users to travel agencies that could assist in booking trips to their chosen locations.
 This project focused on enhancing user interaction and providing helpful resources.
 In another course, I developed a DriverPass system that integrated multiple DMV databases and licensed driving instructor accounts.